 The annual ANZA Great Wall Dinner began back in 2006 and quickly became established as a premier black-tie event on the expat calendar.
-Held on the Great Wall of China, it is truly a unique experience that brings together ANZA members and guests for a fantastic night of entertainment.
+Held on the Great Wall of China, it was truly a unique experience that brought together ANZA members and guests for a fantastic night of entertainment.

-It is also ANZA's biggest charity event of the year.
+It was also ANZA's biggest charity event of the year.

-Every year the ANZA committee identifies children in local orphanages and foster homes who are in need of life-changing surgeries.
-Through funds raised in the Great Wall Dinner raffle, with thanks to the generosity of sponsors and members, ANZA is able to provide money to enable these surgeries to go ahead and give these children hope for a brighter future.
+Every year the ANZA committee identified children in local orphanages and foster homes who were in need of life-changing surgeries.
+Through funds raised in the Great Wall Dinner raffle, with thanks to the generosity of sponsors and members, ANZA was able to provide money to enable these surgeries to go ahead and give these children hope for a brighter future.

 We would like you to meet the beautiful children we have helped with the funds raised at our

 ANZA Great Wall Dinners

 GUAN QIAN - GWD 2015

 YU CHENG - GWD 2014